-Electrical power for the Twin Comanche is supplied by a 12 volt, direct current system.
-Incorporated in the system as standard equipment are a 12 volt 50 ampere generator and a 35 ampere-hour battery, which furnish electrical power during operation.
-The battery is located in the fuselage nose section, in a sealed stainless steel battery box.
+Electrical power is supplied by two 12 volt 70 ampere alternators and a 35 ampere-hour battery.
+The battery is located in the fuselage nose section in a sealed stainless steel battery box.
 Refer to the Maintenance Section for servicing of the battery.
-Dual generators are available as optional equipment.